+Where:

+hmA, hmB, hmC, hmD = Minor Head Loss in Pipes A, B, C, and D

 The first step in the design of the pumping system was to determine if a single submersible pump, located at the ground water table in the well would be sufficient to pump the water up to the tanks.
-To do this, system head curves were created by solving Bernoulli’s equation for the pump energy for 1 inch, 2 inch, and 3 inch diameter pipes at a range of flows from 0 to 0.05 cfs (Figure 3, 4 and 5).
+To do this, system head curves were created by solving Bernoulli’s equation for the pump energy (Equation 6) for 1 inch, 2 inch, and 3 inch diameter pipes at a range of flows from 0 to 0.05 cfs (Figure 3, 4 and 5).
 Head losses were solved for using the process described earlier.
 These system head curves will then be compared to manufacturer specifications for various submersible pumps.
 Currently, Sunwise Technologies is assisting us with the sizing of a Grundfos SQ Flex submersible pump with a solar panel power system.
-The calculation for the system head curves can be seen in Appendix E.
+The calculation for the system head curves can be seen in Appendix E. The pumping system and size has not yet been determined.